satyakonmsft/skype-docs/Skype/SDN/articles/debugging-the-dialog-listener.md

 ---

-# Debugging the SDN Interface Dialog Listener
+# Debugging and Troubleshooting the SDN Interface Dialog Listener

  **Applies to**: Lync Server 2013 | Skype for Business 2015 | Skype for Business 2019